Having a judgment filed against you brings with it a new level of debt collection. Thankfully, there are some things you can do to ease the pain.

 That’s the easy stuff.
 Now onto the nuts and bolts.

-Do I Have A Judgment Against Me?
+Do You Have a Judgment Against You?

-As noted above, you’re not supposed to wake up one day to find a judgment against you.
+You’re not supposed to wake up one day to find a judgment against you.
 You’re supposed to receive notice of a lawsuit, followed by a period of time during which you can choose to respond to the Complaint.

 That said, it’s possible that the creditor filed the lawsuit and either served you incorrectly or not at all.
 It’s also possible that you got the lawsuit papers and didn’t realize they were more than just more letters from the creditor.